 Steno's principle of original horizontality meant that, when rock layers were found in something other than horizontal layers, they must have been disturbed after they hardened.
 In the decades after his death, other savants tried to explain the disruptions, sometimes interweaving biblical stories with worldwide catastrophes.

 De solido, also known as Forerunner, was supposed to be an introduction to a much more in-depth work, but the bigger book never appeared.
 Steno's father had hailed from a preaching family, and Steno eventually followed in his footsteps, just for a different team.
 Born and raised in a Lutheran stronghold, he converted to Catholicism in 1667.
+Gian Battista Vai argues that, besides spiritual motivations for the change, Steno was likely influenced by his friends in the Accademia del Cimento, who viewed the Bible as a useful reference for morality but not astronomy or geology, and who believed good religion and good science were thoroughly compatible.
 The conversion didn't stop his geologizing, at least not immediately, but he eventually took his conversion a step further.
 He became a priest.
 After his ordination in 1675, he expected to remain a priest for the rest of his life, but Rome had other plans.
 Just two years later, he was made a bishop and sent to Germany.
 Born during the Thirty Years War, he spent some of the last years of his life ministering to the Catholics who had survived the protracted conflict.
 But ecclesiastical politics didn't appeal to Steno, and he soon reverted to the simple lifestyle of a priest with a special emphasis on self-denial and physical punishment.
 An alarmed friend described Steno's state as "without a house, without a servant, devoid of all life's comforts, lean, pale and emaciated."
 He wasted away to almost nothing and died, possibly from a kidney stone, at the age of 48.
 Centuries after his death, Danish pilgrims appealed to Pope Pius XI to make Steno a saint, and the savant was beatified in 1988.

 For a time, Steno was perhaps better remembered as a cleric than a geologist, but the 19th-century naturalist Alexander von Humboldt drew attention to Steno's role as the "father of geology."
 Some might see Steno's embrace of religion as an implicit rejection of his geological studies, but he didn't feel that way at all.
 In fact, he once wrote: